SINTEF-AppliedCompSci/MRST/README.md

 # Dependencies

-The DPDP model has been tested with MRST 2020a.
+The DPDP model has been tested with MRST 2020a and 2021b.